Writing Center Staff

 Deborah A. Earle grew up in New York State with family ties in Rhode Island and Massachusetts.
 With a B.S. and M.S. in Education from the State University of New York at Plattsburgh, she has taught math and science on the middle school level in New York State and then fell into business in New York and Connecticut.
 Deborah started with the Writing Center in 2015 and is a College Reading & Learning Association (CRLA) certified Master Tutor.
 She is a 2018 recipient of the Bristol Community College Silver Shield Award for service.
 Deborah works with all ages and all subject areas, loves clarifying APA and MLA, annotated bibliographies, and has an emphasis on the sciences.
 Bring on the lab reports!

-Michael S. Geary is Associate Professor of English and the Writing Center Coordinator.
+Michael S. Geary is an Associate Professor of English and the Writing Center Coordinator.
 He received his B.A. in English from Iona College in New Rochelle, NY and his M.A. from Rhode Island College.
 He teaches ENG 090, 101, 102, 215, and several literature electives.
 He has also taught and tutored writing at Roger Williams University and Three Rivers Community College in Norwich, CT.
 He is happy to help you with MLA & APA essays from any class, research papers, technical reports, resumes, cover letters, and any creative writing project.
+He recently had an article published in The Journal of the Assembly for Expanded Perspectives on Learning.

 Michael Gleason is a Writing Center Tutor for Bristol Community College.
-He is also a Supplemental Instructor for two sections of English 101.
 Mike tutors to all formats of college writing, especially the MLA and APA formats.
 He will look at any writing assignment for any class.
 Mike earned his B.A. in Communications with a concentration in print journalism through Roger Williams University.

 Daniel Johnson is a full-time student at Bristol Community College, starting in 2017.
 His current degree is in the Math/Science Transfer program.
 His writing-related courses include ENG 101 and Honors ENG 102.
 This is his first semester as a Writing Center tutor.
 Daniel wishes to continue developing his writing skills outside the classroom and chose to become a tutor.
 He specializes in writing essays.